b8ff/Microsoft-Account-Generator/README.md

 > **Note**
 >
-> If after installing the requirements PotatoGen still doesn't work try to open it from cmd so you can read the error.
+> If after installing the requirements PotatoGen still doesn't work try to open it from cmd so you can read the error and fix it.

 ---